ChunyeLi/Sem7/Ethics/endsem/ethics_endsem.md

 * They can take help from NGO's.
 * The well known economist Milton Friedman writes, in Capitalism and Freedom, “Few trends could so thoroughly undermine the very foundations of our free society as the acceptance by corporate officials of a social responsibility other than making as much money for their stockholders as possible”.
 * Haves and have-nots
-* Poverty and famine : caused by inefficient or corrupt political and business institutions
+* Poverty and famine : caused by inefficient or corrupt political and business institutions (another example is most polluted river - Citarum river on the island of Java, Indonesia)

 ### Examples